 The Kubly-Bunn scholarship ended in 1987.
 Past recipients of this scholarship created the Madison Viking Scholarship to once again reverse the flow and provide the opportunity for UW students to have a summer of study and travel in Scandinavia.

 In addition to the programs created by past scholars, descendants of Thomas and Margaret Brittingham continued to provide support for scholarships, bringing students from Norway, Sweden, Finland and Denmark to UW-Madison annually.
 Traditionally, two students attended the University each year on the Brittingham Memorial Scholarship.

 Furthermore, the Louise & Göran Ehrnrooth family foundation of Finland has been a longtime supporter by dedicating funds to specifically send a Finnish scholar to accompany those on the Brittingham Memorial Scholarship.
 The Ehrnrooth family also started providing funds in 2002 for two UW-students to study abroad in Helsinki, Finland during the Spring semester.

 The year 2002 also saw the addition of a scholarship that sends two UW students to Denmark to attend the Copenhagen Business School Summer Program.
 The scholarship later became known as the Middelboe-Kellner Scholarship after its biggest contributors, original Viking Lars Middelboe and Reverse Viking Ted Kellner.

-Additional Scholarships over the years include many namesake scholarships through the Wisconsin Alumni Association for the Summer University at UW, as well as a long list of namesake scholarships for various programs to and from UW-Madison.
+Additional scholarships over the years include many namesake scholarships through the Wisconsin Alumni Association for summer study at UW, as well as a long list of namesake scholarships for various programs to and from UW-Madison.
+These include: